jdodgen/home-broker/README.md

 - Designed to require NO user configuration after a SD image is built.

 ## Hardware requirements
-small SBC, pretty much anything that can run Linux<br>
+small SBC, pretty much anything that can run Linux.
-A RJ45/Ethernet port to connect to the home router, it is a dedicated server and not designed to be using WiFi<br>
+A RJ45/Ethernet port to connect to the home router,
 Also a USB port for the zigbee2mqtt compatable [zigbee dongle](https://www.zigbee2mqtt.io/guide/adapters/)

 ## Current development system: